bbauska/W3Cx-3of5/README.md

 Alternatively, you could use also a duration time component.

-From Bruce Lawson\'s article : *\"Whichever you choose, it's represented internally as a number of seconds.
+From Bruce Lawson\'s article : <i>\"Whichever you choose, it's represented internally as a number of seconds.
 Because of this, you can't specify a duration in terms of months, because a month isn't a precise number of seconds; a month can last from 28 to 31 days.
-Similarly, a year isn't a precise number of seconds; it's 12 months and February sometimes has an extra day.*
+Similarly, a year isn't a precise number of seconds; it's 12 months and February sometimes has an extra day.</i>

-*You still can't represent dates before the Christian era, as years can't be negative.
+<i>You still can't represent dates before the Christian era, as years can't be negative.
 Neither can you indicate date ranges.
-To mark up From "21/02/2012 to 25/02/2012″, use two separate \<time\> elements.\"*
+To mark up From "21/02/2012 to 25/02/2012″, use two separate \<time\> elements.\"</i>

 Examples:
 ```